axiomeval/digitalgarden/src/site/notes/pages/2 Areas/Digital Garden/Thoughts.md

 # Thoughts

+There is no top-down only or bottom-up only dogma, it will be a structure of building blocks and compositions of them.

 These are divided into more atomic thoughts or building blocks and more combinatorial thoughts.

 ## Building blocks and atomic thoughts